p4lang/p4c/docs/JSON_format.md

   - `id`: a unique integer; note that it has to be unique with respect to *all* conditions in the JSON file, not just the conditions included in this parser object
   - `expression`: the expression for the condition.
-See [here] (#the-type-value-object) for more information on expressions format.
+See [here](#the-type-value-object) for more information on expressions format.

 The `match_type` for the table needs to follow the following rules:
 - If one match field is `range`, the table `match_type` has to be `range`